Code Llama is a family of open-source large language models (LLMs) for code by Meta AI that includes three type of models.

-- Foundation models which are called Code Llama.
+- Foundation models, called Code Llama.

 Code Llama Training Pipeline